-Any additional limits to inspection

-An inspection for Japanese Knotweed was not carried out.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.

-The property has fitted floor coverings and therefore no detailed inspection was possible of the floors and accordingly, no comment can be made upon their condition.
+The property had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Windows and the external door were not all fully opened or tested.
 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.
-We can therefore confirm that only a restricted 'head and shoulders' inspection from the access hatch was carried out.
+Full and safe access was not available to the roof void area due to this area having been floored and lined out and due to the presence of insulation materials within the remaining eaves areas.
+No inspection to the roof space to the rear extension at the mono pitched roof was possible due to no access hatch having been formed.
+Wall panelling to the kitchen and entrance hallway prevented accurate damp readings being taken.
 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.
 The cold water rising main was not fully inspectable.

-Flat roof coverings were not inspectable.
+Flat roof coverings were partially visible from external garden access but were not fully or closely inspected.

-Sectional Diagram showing elements of a typical house

-Reference may be made in this report to some or all of the above component parts of the property.
-This diagram may assist you in locating and understanding these items.

-- 1) Chimney pots

-- 2) Coping stone

-- 3) Chimney head

-- (4) Flashing

-- 5) Ridge ventilation

-- 6 Ridge board

-- (7) Slates / tiles

-- 8 Valley guttering

-- 9 Dormer projection

-- 10 Dormer flashing

-- 11) Dormer cheeks

-- (12) Sarking

-- (13) Roof felt

-- 14) Trusses

-- (15) Collar

-- 16) Insulation

-- (17) Parapet gutter

-- 18) Eaves guttering

-- 19 Rainwater downpipe

-- 20) Verge boards/skews

-- 21) Soffit boards

-- 22) Partition wall

-- (23) Lath / plaster

-- (24) Chimney breast

-- 25) Window pointing

-- 26) Window sills

-- 27) Rendering

-- (28) Brickwork / pointing

-- 29 Bay window projection

-- (30) Lintels

-- (31) Cavity walls / wall ties

-- 32) Subfloor ventilator

-- (33) Damp proof course

-- (34) Base course

-- 35) Foundations

-- 36) Solum

-- 37) Floor joists

-- 38) Floorboards

-- 39) Water tank

-- 40) Hot water tank